pyrrhamide/mission-website/content/en/post/2021-04-26-further-modifications-volume-2/index.md

 Alright, that's fine, the subdomain is new, I'll give it some time to do its thing and reach the entire World Wide Web!
 Well, it got worse: it became a daily occurrence and got to the point where I could not browse any other `*.rbind.io` subdomains.

-I'm based in Paris, the website depends on the Cloudfare Frankfurt server, so I figured I'd whip out my trusty VPN and try other European locations.
+I'm based in Paris, the website depends on the Cloudfare Frankfurt server, so I thought I'd whip out my trusty VPN and try other European locations.
 No luck.
-What about the United States of America?
+The United States of America?
 Yes luck.
 Urgh.

-So the issue appears to be European-centric.
+The issue appears to be European-centric.
 I sent a [report](https://github.com/rbind/support/issues/789#issuecomment-827488131) to let the kind people of RStudio know what's up, I'll see how it goes from here!

 ## BONUS: Today I Learned

 * The difference between CSS IDs (`#ID`) and classes (`.class`).
-I know this is _la base de la base_.
-Rome wasn't built in a day.
+I know this is _la base de la base_, yeah, but Rome wasn't built in a day.
 ```html
 <div id="whole">
   <div class="smol">
   </div>
 </div>
 ```
 * That you can link a line from a GitHub file by clicking on the line number.
-Those are really the simplest things, but now I know them!
+Those are really the simplest, yet the most useful things.
 * That you can (and should) write the language used right after the first three apostrophes signalling a chunk of code, so that colours don't turn dodgy.
 * Of GitHub gists' existence: great to share version-controlled snippets of code.
 Technology rules.